omanyte

 Abilities:

-• Swift Swim: Doubles the Pokémon's Speed stat in rain.
+• Swift Swim: Doubles the Pokémon's Speed stat when it is raining.

-• Shell Armor: Prevents the Pokémon from receiving critical hits.
+• Shell Armor (Hidden Ability): Protects the Pokémon from critical hits.

 Physical Characteristics: